xfix/wahoo/README.md

 ## Core library

-The core library is a minimum set of basic utility functions that you can use in your own packages or at anytime during your shell session.
+The core library is a minimum set of basic utility functions that extend your shell.

 ### `autoload`